Dartmouth Big Green Logo

 The Dartmouth Big Green logo is maximally neutral in content and meaning.
-A large letter “D” on a pedestal symbolizes the team’s championship, while the emblem’s dark green shade corresponds to the athletic uniform’s color.
-It looks fresh and is associated with novelty.
+A large letter “D” on a pedestal symbolizes the team’s championship, while the emblem’s dark green hue matches the athletic uniform’s color.
+It looks fresh and evokes a sense of novelty.

 Dartmouth Big Green: Brand overview